RouninMedia/setTabIndexes/README.md

 It's much more intuitive for the user to be able to cycle through _only_ those tabbable elements they can see the **tab focus** cycling through.

-The `JS` + `HTML` technique below enables this more intuitive user experience, by taking advantage of negative alongside positive integer values.
+The `JS` + `HTML` technique below enables this more intuitive user experience.
+It does so by taking advantage of negative alongside positive integer values.

 In a nutshell, the negative values represent positive integer values which have been *turned off*.